btclayer2/lnd-hub/docs/node-runner.docker.en.md

 docker run --name lnd --rm -d --network host -v ./lnd:/root/.lnd lightninglabs/lnd:v0.18.3-beta
 ```

-At this point, the wallet is not yet created.
+Currently, the wallet is not yet created.
 If you use `bitcoin.node=neutrino`, the lnd node will start running a lightweight neutrino node and begin syncing data.
 This synchronization may take some time, and wallet functionality will be unavailable during this period.

 ## Create a Wallet